Direction Preferring Confidence Intervals: Discussion

 Another consideration in construction of CIs is the sign-preference.
 Analysts can construct direction-preferring CIs by allocating the coverage probability $\alpha$ differently between the ends of the CIs.
 While this approach yields better minimum effect size estimation for parameters of the preferred sign, it can significantly reduce sign-determination power for the non-preferred sign.
 The suggested non-equivariant direction-preferring CIs strike a better balance between these two needs.
 For the non-preferred sign, the weak sign-determination is barely affected, while the estimation of the minimal effect size is reduced.
 However, the preferred sign benefits from higher sign-determination power and improved minimal effect size estimation.

-direction-preferring CIs may be particularly useful in secondary endpoint analysis in clinical trials where the analyst's interest lies in detecting beneficial endpoints.
-They also allow identification of potentially harmful endpoints, though not less accurate estimate of the extent of harm.
-Furthermore, it is common in clinical trials to report only some secondary endpoints in subsequent studies.
-In such cases, it is recommended to use the conditional CIs approach, which ensures that the guarantees still hold for the subset of selected parameters.
+Direction-preferring CIs may be particularly useful in secondary endpoint analysis in clinical trials where the analyst's interest lies in detecting additional beneficial endpoints.
+They also allow identification of potentially harmful endpoints, although they may provide less precise estimates of the extent of harm.
+Importantly, in clinical trials, it is common to report only a subset of secondary endpoints in subsequent studies.
+In such cases, using the conditional CI approach is recommended, as it ensures that statistical guarantees, such as coverage probability or FCR control, remain valid for the selected subset of parameters (as long as the selection is not based on the values of the estimator).

+We emphasize that even though one direction is preferred in our construction, the selection is two sided, for example, if a symmetric 95\% confidence interval will not cover the value of no effect. \cite{tzviel2025benjamini} suggested an improvement The CIs for the selected parameters when the selection is based on passing a threshold in one direction, say only endpoints showing benefit to some degree.
+Their intervals are similar to those proposed by Benjamini and Yekutieli (2005) on the inward end, and to the marginal unadjusted CIs on the outward end.
+The centre of the suggested CI is a shrunk estimator of the selected parameter.
+This simple improvement is uniformly better for the one-directional selection, and suggest how to apply it for a two-directional selection.
+They prove that the FCR control for independent estimators and provide simulation evidence for its robustness under dependency.